apache/tvm/docs/dev/relay_pass_infra.rst

 The functor shows how a pass will be realized, i.e. it always works on a Relay module under a certain context.
 All passes are designed in a ``Module`` to ``Module`` manner.
-Therefore, optimizations governed by the pass manager will always update the whole module.
+Therefore, optimizations governed by the pass infra will always update the whole module.

 Several subclasses are created to implement different types of optimization